 To pay for lobbying costs, employee bonuses, shareholder dividends, or costs, penalties, or activities mandated by any legal settlement, administrative enforcement action, or court order.
 This provision does not prohibit the use of holdback credits to pay costs, penalties, or liabilities associated with the Clean Fuel Reward program in the event that Clean Fuel Reward program funds are insufficient.

 Incremental Credits.
 Any entity, including an EDU, is eligible to generate incremental credits for improvements in carbon intensity of electricity used for residential EV charging.
-An entity that generates incremental credits must meet the requirements set forth in paragraphs 2. through 7. in section 95491(d)(3)(A), as applicable.
+An entity that generates incremental credits must meet the requirements set forth in 95491(e)(5), as applicable.

 For metered residential EV charging, incremental credits for each FSE may be generated for one of the following: